-2.19 'Flexi' bus tickets offer unlimited travel on any bus in the city of Leicester and into Greater Leicestershire - the urban area of the county close to the city boundary.
+- 2.19 'Flexi' bus tickets offer unlimited travel on any bus in the city of Leicester and into Greater Leicestershire - the urban area of the county close to the city boundary.
 Five bus operators participate in the scheme - Arriva, Centrebus, First, Kinchbus and Stagecoach.
-The scheme includes child and student termly and yearly ticket options.
+The scheme includes child and student termly and yearly ticket options. - 2.20 All commercial bus operators in Leicestershire offer a range of proprietary tickets which include single, return, one day and multiple day options; all discounts offered currently are done so commercially by each individual operator.
+Operators also offer a range of tickets for employers, schools, colleges and universities to encourage public transport use.
+Fares and ticketing information are available from the bus driver or via the relevant operator's website.
+Saver tickets are also available to buy from the driver for the Council-subsidised Park & Ride services.

-6 Road traffic statistics - Local authority: Leicestershire (dft.gov.uk)
+5 Road traffic statistics - Local authority: Leicestershire (dft.gov.uk)